vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0004/README.md

 As with all code samples, we provide them to assist customers who wish to automate their work. **However, all environments are different, and VMware cannot take responsibility for the effects of this code sample in your environment.
 Please ensure that you have tested this in a controlled environment, understand the effects prior to using it in a production setting, have gained proper authorization to make these changes, and have communicated the changes to your organization prior to making them.**

 Snapshots also capture VM configuration, which means that you can take a snapshot of a VM for testing or to mitigate the risk of this change.
 It also means that snapshots of a virtual machine may contain USB controllers, so if they are reverted you may be vulnerable again.
-This is why patching ESXi is always recommended as the best method for securing the environment, as it eliminates the vulnerability completely.
+This is why patching ESXi is always recommended as the best method for securing the environment, as it removes the vulnerability itself.
 If you do take a snapshot, ensure that you remove it in a timely manner to avoid the common performance and capacity issues that can develop from long-term snapshots.

 ### ESXi 6.7 is not impacted by some of these CVEs, is the risk lower?